 This check verifies that the RPM for this component can be used to upgrade the last full SIMP release.
-For both CentOS 6 and CentOS 7, do the following:
+For CentOS 7, do the following:

 1. Bring up a CentOS server that was booted from the appropriate SIMP ISO and for which simp config and simp bootstrap has been run.